tabishfayyaz/notes-and-books/android-coroutines.md

 - Threads are managed by the OS and coroutines by the users.
 Coroutines do not replace threads, it's more like a framework to manage them.
 - Coroutines are lightweight threads: A lightweight thread means it doesn't map on the native thread, so it doesn't require context switching on the processor, so they are faster.
 - One can think of a coroutine as a light-weight thread.
 Like threads, coroutines can run in parallel, wait for each other and communicate.
 The biggest difference is that coroutines are very cheap, almost free: we can create thousands of them, and pay very little in terms of performance.
 True threads, on the other hand, are expensive to start and keep around.
 A thousand threads can be a serious challenge for a modern machine.
+- There are majorly three types of Dispatchers which are IO (network and disk-related work), Default (CPU-intensive work) and Main (UI thread of Android).